Computer Support Specialist

 Graduates will be qualified for entry-level professional positions in computer maintenance and help-desk support.
 Many businesses and other organizations in our region have a current need for, or plan to add, computer support personnel to their staff.
 A needs assessment found that employers are having difficulty finding technically competent job applicants who have the written and oral skills needed to effectively communicate with and provide technical support to computer users.

 While intended for students who plan to immediately work in the computer support field after graduation, many of the credits earned in this program should be accepted for transfer to a related four-year degree program in computer and/or information technology.
+Recent graduates have continued their education at:

 For specific transfer information, contact the Counseling, Career, and Transfer Services office.